igorcasmarques/igorcasmarques.github.io/blog/2026-03-22-quartier-chinois.md

 Just a quick there and back if I'm going to the Montréal Trudeau airport, or a day trip with the family where we leave in the morning and come home in time for dinner.

 This week was the first time I actually spent a night in Montréal.
 Two nights, in fact.
-The hotel was located in the *quartier chinois* (i.e. Chinatown), smack-dab in the city centre.
+The hotel was located in the *Quartier chinois* (i.e. Chinatown), smack-dab in the city centre.
 Great location.

 I don't have much to say about Montréal.
 I see a lot of hype for the city online, but I haven't fallen in love with it yet.
 I like that I get to practice my French, though.